-Acceptable Solutions Performance Criteria A1 P1 For landfill, or solid walls greater than 5 m in length and 0.5 m in height, there is no acceptable solution.
-Landfill, or solid walls greater than 5 m in length and 0.5 m in height, must satisfy all of the following: (a) no adverse affect on flood flow over other property through displacement of overland flows; (b) the rate of stormwater discharge from the property must not increase; (c) stormwater quality must not be reduced from pre-development levels.
-A2 P2 No acceptable solution.
-Mitigation measures, if required, must satisfy all of the following:

-(a) be sufficient to ensure habitable rooms will

-be protected from flooding and will be able

-to adapt as sea levels rise;

-(b) not have a significant effect on flood flow.

-A land application area for onsite wastewater management must comply with all of the following:

-- (a) horizontal separation distance from high water mark or from the top of bank of a watercourse or lake must be no less than 100 m; - (b) vertical separation distance from the water table must be no less than 1.5 m.
+Acceptable Solutions Performance Criteria Α1 P1 For landfill, or solid walls greater than 5 m in Landfill, or solid walls greater than 5 m in length length and 0.5 m in height, there is no and 0.5 m in height, must satisfy all of the acceptable solution. following: (a) no adverse affect on flood flow over other property through displacement of overland flows; (b) the rate of stormwater discharge from the property must not increase; (c) stormwater quality must not be reduced from pre-development levels.
+P2 Α2 No acceptable solution.
+Mitigation measures, if required, must satisfy all of the following: (a) be sufficient to ensure habitable rooms will be protected from flooding and will be able to adapt as sea levels rise; (b) not have a significant effect on flood flow. Р3 А3 A land application area for onsite wastewater A land application area for onsite wastewater management must comply with all of the management must satisfy all of the following: following: horizontal separation distance from high (a) horizontal separation distance from high water mark or from the top of bank of a water mark or from the top of bank of a watercourse or lake must satisfy all of the watercourse or lake must be no less than following: 100 m; (i) be no less than 15 m, (b) vertical separation distance from the water (ii) effluent must be no less than table must be no less than 1.5 m. secondary treated effluent standard and applied through a subsurface land application system,